 Check The Bank’s Official Website

 However, advice of caution would be to be very careful in dialing your bank’s phone number.
 Do not misdial your bank’s phone number.
 Another trick that is used by most scammers is to typically create very similar telephone numbers to those of legitimate credit cards and banks so that the customers are misdirected.
-The Wells Fargo Message scam has many variations.
+The Wells Fargo Alert Text scam has many variations.

 If you want to contact your bank’s customer service, you can call the number indicated on the backside of your credit card.
 Also, you could log on to your bank’s website and get the number or email address from there.